Myitkyina: Air quality

 The city residents dispose of the majority of their waste by burning it in small piles by the roadside.
 Most waste is disposed in this way, including plastics.
 Almost every block in the city has one small fire every evening.
 Burning usually starts late-afternoon, and by 6.00pm the city air is often quite smoky.
 Burning can start earlier at the weekend.
 The air quality in Myitkyina in the evenings can be poor, which can make being outside unpleasant.
 Sometimes, due to atmospheric pressure, the air will still be smoky in the morning.
 The only time of year that this does not happen is during the monsoon season, when it is reported that the air is fresh.

 Population

 As the capital of the state, it has government offices, and a greater population than other cities in the state.
 The city has a population of approximately 150,000, with a mix of Kachin, Shan, Bamar, Burmese Gorkha and some Chinese and Indians.

 The Kachin language is the common language among the Kachin.
 Some people can speak English and Nepali while the town's people mostly speak in Burmese which is the national language of Myanmar.

-Foreigners are now free to visit Myitkyina without prior government permission.
+Foreigners are now free to visit Myitkyina without prior government permission, although not advised due to a civil war ongoing currently as of February 2025.

 Religion

-Major religions are Theravada Buddhism, Christianity (Roman Catholic and Baptist are major denominations), and other religions such as animism, Hinduism and Islam.
+Major religions are Theravada Buddhism, Christianity (Roman Catholic and Baptist are major denominations), and other religions such as animism and Islam.